mst1711/docs/k8s-crio-centos.md

     nodePort: 30443  <== and here
 ```
 And kubectl apply -f deploy.yaml
 After that I know ingress ports for configuration external LB

+Article in the process of supplementing...